okno/torrocks/README.md

 ### Install Tor

-You can find **Tor** inside the most OS, on Linux Debian 9.9 stretch type :
+You can find **Tor** inside the most OS,be sure to install the latest version, on Linux Debian 9.9 stretch  just type :

+    # sudo apt update
-    # sudo apt install tor & service tor start
+    # sudo apt install tor
+    # sudo service tor start

 If everything is ok **Tor** daemon should be up and running with default configuration, listening on 127.0.0.1 on port 9050, to check your Tor deamon you can use :